haborite/ku1255-firmware-modifier/README.md

 The key matrix of KU-1255 is shown below (written in the logical layout of US ANSI).
 When pressing three keys at once, if one key shares both the row and column with the other two, the last pressed key is not be recognized (to prevent ghost key).
-This comes purely from the physical key matrix limitation.
-Thus there is nothing we can do from the firmware or driver.

 | col1 | col2 | col3 | col4 | col5 | col6 | col7 | col8 | col9 | col10 | col11 | col12 | col13 | col14 | col15 | col16 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |